Back

 Spot Clean

-- Take care of spills and stains ASAP for the best results.
+2. Take care of spills and stains ASAP for the best results.
+The faster you act, the easier it is to remove stains and prevent permanent discoloration.

-- Create a solution by mixing water with a small amount of mild detergent.
+4. Create a solution by mixing water with a small amount of mild detergent.
+For stubborn stains like coffee or wine, a mixture of one part water and one part white vinegar works exceptionally well.

-- Use a clean, white sponge or cloth to blot the stained area with the detergent water.
+5. Use a clean, white sponge or cloth to blot the stained area with the detergent solution.
 Avoid rubbing, as this could drive the stain deeper into the fibers.

 How To Deep Clean A White Rug

 Since rugs live on the floor, dirt and stains are inevitable.
-To restore the whiteness of your white rug, follow these steps for a deep clean:
+To restore the whiteness of your white rug and remove deep-seated dirt, follow these steps for a thorough deep clean:

-- To deep clean the entire rug, mix water with a small amount of mild detergent.
+1. To deep clean the entire rug, mix water with a small amount of mild detergent.
+For extra cleaning power on stubborn stains, you can also use a gentle vinegar solution (one part white vinegar to two parts water).

-- Dip a clean sponge into your water and detergent mix, then scrub the rug.
+2. Dip a clean sponge into your water and detergent mix, then scrub the rug gently.
 Start at one corner and work systematically in a grid pattern to ensure you cover the entire rug.

-- Rinse your sponge frequently during the process.
+3. Rinse your sponge frequently during the process with clean water.

-- Once you've thoroughly scrubbed the entire rug, go over it again with clean water to make sure that all detergent is removed, as any residue can attract dirt as the rug dries.
-We don't want that!
+4. Once you've thoroughly scrubbed the entire rug, go over it again with clean water to make sure that all detergent is removed, as any residue can attract dirt as the rug dries.

-- Allow your rug to dry completely before putting it back in its usual place.
+5. Allow your rug to dry completely before putting it back in its usual place.
 For optimal drying, hang or elevate your white rug to ensure it gets proper air circulation.
+Avoid direct sunlight during the drying process, as this can cause yellowing.
+Use fans to speed up drying and prevent mold or mildew.

-For stubborn or particularly challenging stains, I strongly recommend you seek professional cleaning services for your rug.
-It may not cost as much as you expect it to!
+For stubborn or particularly challenging stains, especially those that have set in over time, I strongly recommend you seek professional cleaning services for your rug.
+Professional cleaners have access to specialized equipment and pH-balanced solutions designed specifically for delicate fibers.
+It may not cost as much as you expect it to, and it can save your rug from permanent damage.

 Photo by interiorbysusan